Varsity Boys’ Volleyball: Winning the Season

 While the game was won, that isn’t to say that it didn’t come without struggles.

 “We all get into the huddle and discuss our gameplans and keep a level head,” senior Wyatt Martin said.

 Hayden Gust is a Sophomore at Pattonville High School.
-They are a student in Intro to Journalism, and this is their first year on staff.
+They are a student in Newspaper, and this is their second year on staff.
 Hayden Gust is part of...